MaikKlein/unreal-rust/README.md

 ## 🦮 Getting started

 ### Running the example

+_I am aware that these are a lot of steps.
+I am sorry, I will try to simplify this in the future_

 - Clone this repository `git clone https://github.com/MaikKlein/unreal-rust`
 - Make sure to clone the submodules as well `git submodule update --init`